Nehachandavari/GAN_Project/README.md

 Utilizes Conv2D, LeakyReLU activation, and Dropout layers for processing.
 Outputs a single value indicating real or fake image.
 Displays the critic model summary.
+### 2. Generator Model:

+Defines the architecture for the generator model.
+Takes noise vector (latent space) and a label as inputs.
+Uses Conv2DTranspose, BatchNormalization, and LeakyReLU layers to generate images.
+Outputs synthetic images matching input dimensions.
+Displays the generator model summary.
+### 3. ConditionalWGAN Class:

+Custom model combining critic and generator.
+Methods for compiling, gradient penalty calculation, and train_step method for training.
+Critic trained for multiple steps (critic_steps).
+Generator trained to deceive critic.
+Tracks critic and generator losses during training.
+### 4. Training Setup:

+Instance of ConditionalWGAN with critic, generator, latent dimension, critic steps, and gradient penalty. cWGAN compiled with Adam optimizers for critic and generator.

+## Conclusion
+This cWGAN project leverages TensorFlow and Keras to create synthetic facial images from the CelebA dataset based on given facial attribute labels.
+The critic distinguishes real from synthetic images, while the generator learns to produce realistic facial images conditioned on specified attributes.